Datavault-UK/automate-dv/src/dbtvault-dev/docs/macros.md

 ##### Aliasing columns

-As of release 0.3, columns must now be aliased prior to loading, in the staging layer.
-This can be done by providing the column name you wish to alias as the first argument in a pair, and providing the alias for that column as the second argument.
+As of release 0.3, columns should now be aliased in the staging layer prior to loading.
+This can be achieved by providing the column name you wish to alias as the first argument in a pair, and providing the alias for that column as the second argument.
-This process can be observed on ```line 4``` of the usage example above.
+This can be observed on ```line 4``` of the usage example above.
+Aliasing can still be carried out using a manual mapping (shown in the [table template](#table-templates) section examples) but this is less concise for aliasing purposes.

 ___